Nirvana on College

-I opted to have their avocado and brie sandwich, which I had been wanting to try for weeks – it’s often featured on their chalkboard A-frame sign outside, so I’d see it taunting me whenever I was walking down that strip of College.
+I opted to have their avocado and brie sandwich, which I had been wanting to try for weeks – it’s often featured on their chalkboard A-frame sign outside, so I’d see it taunting me whenever I was walking down that strip of College check this site out.
 When it arrived, it had large chunks of avocado and thinly sliced brie, topped off with red onion, lettuce, cucumber and tomato and served on fresh bread.
 I opted to have the grilled potatoes as my side dish.
 The sandwich was delicious, but the potatoes were a bit bland – they could use a bit of extra seasoning.
 Rich decided to go for the Pad Thai, which was good, but not authentic.
 Neither of us would expect to get authentic Pad Thai at a bar, so it’s no surprise here.
 But it is good for what it is: the right balance of ketchup and spice, with good noodles and lots of shrimp and peanuts.

 The bar menu here is more substantial than the Red Room.
 Along with the usual beer and coolers, they’ve got a small wine list and a variety of cocktails available.
 A nice bonus: here they have several Unibroue beers available, including one of my fall favourites, Éphémère.
 On this evening, though, I decided to try a pint of their sangria, which I’ve been told is good and popular.
 When it arrives, I find myself with a pint glass filled with bright red sangria, fruit, and ice.
 It’s quite good, although I’ve had better.
 But like the Pad Thai, you can’t expect perfection here, and I appreciate it for what it is.
 I also happily order a second one later in the evening.